-Vincent Ye is a summer student who has obtained UBC SSRP funding for the summer.
-The study will be submitted for review and approval to CREB shortly
+Vincent Ye was a summer student who had obtained UBC SSRP funding for the summer.
+The study is still ongoing.

-4. Timing of Incidence and Recovery of Delayed Facial Palsy after vestibular schwannoma resection: a retrospective review - PI: Dr. Akagami, new study this quarter
+4. Timing of Incidence and Recovery of Delayed Facial Palsy after vestibular schwannoma resection: a retrospective review - PI: Dr. Akagami

-Study period Approvals UBC Charts reviewed /sample size Status Abstract/Paper/ Manuscript Funding
+Study period Approvals Charts reviewed Status Abstract/Paper/ Funding

+UBC /sample size Manuscript

 CREB/VCHRI

-June 22 nd , 2015 Pending 60 Not started N/A none
+June 22 nd , 2015 Obtained 60 Active N/A None

-- June 22 nd , yet
+- June 22 nd ,

 2016

 Preservation of facial nerve function during resection of vestibular schwannomas (VS) remains one of the most important goals of surgery, with a significant impact on patient satisfaction and quality of life post-operatively1.
 Delayed facial palsy (DFP) is a well-described, but incompletely understood phenomenon in which patients develop facial nerve palsy several days after surgical resection of VS2.
 Several postulations have been made about the etiology of DFP, although none can satisfactorily explain all of the major features of this palsy.
 The purpose of this retrospective review is to examine our institution's large series of data regarding the timing of DFP onset and recovery, in order to draw inferences about the neural pathophysiology of this disorder.
+The study has been approved by CREB/VCHRI and the chart review is in progress.

-5. LAANTERN Registry - PI Dr. Toyota, new study this quarter
+5. LAANTERN Registry - PI Dr. Toyota

-Study period Approvals UBC CREB/VCHRI Anticipated Enrollment Status Abstract/Paper/ Manuscript Funding TBD pre-submission TBD not started yet N/A Sponsor
+Study period Approvals UBC CREB/VCHRI Anticipated Enrollment Status Abstract/Paper/ Manuscript Funding TBD pre-submission TBD not started vet N/A Monteris